EmbodiedMind/DiffusionPolicy-Robotics/README.md

 # A Survey on Diffusion Policy for Robotic Manipulation
-## Abstract
-Robotic manipulation systems face challenges in learning effective control policies within complex action spaces and uncertain environments.
-Recently, diffusion models—originally developed for image generation—have emerged as a promising approach for robotic policy learning.
-Their ability to model complex multimodal distributions and generate diverse, high-quality outputs positions them as an exciting advancement in the field.

 ![image info](./timeline.png)
 Since 2022, research on diffusion policies for robotic manipulation has consistently shown superior performance over traditional methods in various tasks.